Dr James Simpson

 Member of advisory board of the journal Language Issues.

 Member of the AILA Language and Migration Research Network and the UK Linguistic Ethnography Forum.

-Lecturer, EDUC 5979M Language Learning and Teaching with ICT, EDUC 5922M Research methods for TESOL, EDUC 3007 Globalisation and Language Education.
+I teach on the following modules: EDUC 5979M Language Learning and Teaching with ICT, EDUC 5922M Research methods for TESOL, EDUC 5927 Assessing Language Learning, EDUC 3007 Globalisation and Language Education.

 (2011) The Routledge Handbook of Applied Linguistics.
 Taylor & Francis US.